Fun backyard camping activities for kids and families to try at home!

 Don't just run back in the house in the morning - plan for breakfast outside too!

-Some easy ideas would be bagels & fruit or small cereal boxes that you can pour milk right into for a portable meal.
+Some easy ideas would be bagels & fruit or small cereal boxes that you can pour milk right into (LOVED this as a kid!) for a portable meal.
 Enjoy the sunrise or early morning together before getting back to 'real life'!

 20 Summer Scavenger Hunts (with free printables!)